-There has been considerable abuse over the years by investors who have used various “related party” strategies or techniques to defer, avoid and even evade the payment of income taxes liabilities.
-1031 exchanges have not been immune to such abuse, and the Internal Revenue Service has issued rules and guidelines regarding related party 1031 exchange transactions to curb such abuse.
+There has been considerable abuse over the years by investors who have used various "related party" strategies or techniques to defer, avoid and even evade the payment of their income tax liabilities.
+1031 Exchanges have certainly not been immune to such tax abuse, and the Internal Revenue Service ("IRS") has issued rules and guidelines on related party 1031 Exchange transactions to curb such investor abuse.

-The 1031 exchange related party rules or guidelines were intended by the Internal Revenue Service to prevent investors from using the 1031 exchange to shift tax basis, also called basis swapping, between properties owned by related parties in order to reduce the actual amount of depreciation recapture and capital gain taxes recognized and paid on the sale of a specific property.
+The 1031 Exchange related party rules or guidelines were intended by the Internal Revenue Service to prevent investors from using the 1031 Exchange to shift tax cost basis between properties owned by related parties in order to reduce the overall amount of depreciation recapture and capital gain taxes recognized and paid on the sale of a specific property.

-Related party 1031 exchange transactions exist when you sell your relinquished property to a related party or you buy your like-kind replacement property from a related party.
+Related party 1031 Exchange transactions occur when you sell your relinquished property to a related party or you buy your like-kind replacement property from a related party.
+Related party 1031 Exchanges are permitted provided you follow specific rules and guidelines issued by the Internal Revenue Service.
+Related party issues can also be avoided altogether if the related party relationship is eliminated prior to structuring and completing the 1031 Exchange transaction.

-A corporation, limited liability company or partnership in which more than 50% of the stock, membership interests or partnership interests, or more than 50% of the capital interest or profits interest is owned by you is also considered to be a related party.
+Corporations, limited liability companies or partnerships in which more than 50% of the stock, membership interests or partnership interests, or more than 50% of the capital interests or profit interests, is owned by the taxpayer is considered to be a related party.

 Two (2) Year Holding Requirement

-You and your related party must hold the properties that each received as part of the 1031 exchange related party transaction for a minimum of two (2) years.
-The two (2) year holding period starts running on the date of the transfer or conveyance of the last property involved in the 1031 exchange related party transaction.
+The taxpayer and the related party must hold the properties that each received as part of the 1031 Exchange transaction for a minimum of two (2) years.
+The two (2) year holding period starts running on the date of the transfer or conveyance of the last property involved in the 1031 Exchange related party transaction.

-The tax-deferred status of the 1031 exchange will be disallowed and the corresponding depreciation recapture and capital gain income tax liabilities will be recognized should either you or your related party dispose of either of the respective properties prior to the end of the two (2) year holding period.
+The tax-deferred status of the 1031 Exchange will be disallowed and the corresponding depreciation recapture and capital gain income tax liabilities will be recognized should either the taxpayer or the related party dispose of either of the respective properties prior to the end of the two (2) year holding period.
 The gain or loss from such a disallowance shall be recognized as of the date of the disposition of the subject property.

 Exceptions to the Two (2) Year Holding Requirement

-The 1031 exchange related party transaction will not be disallowed if either of the properties is disposed of within the two (2) year holding period where and when:
+The 1031 Exchange transaction will not be disallowed if either of the properties is disposed of within the two (2) year holding period where and when:

 • The transfer occurs after your death or the death of the related party; or